polynetwork/dev-docs/FAQ/template.md

    </div>
    <div id="collapse11" class="collapse" aria-labelledby="heading11">
     <div class="card-body">
-A: Here is an <a href="https://github.com/polynetwork/docs/tree/master/config">appendix</a> that includes basic contracts and some business contracts deployed and used by Poly Network, we encourage you to check it out.
+A: Here is an <a href="https://github.com/polynetwork/docs/tree/master/config">appendix</a> that includes basic contracts and some business contracts deployed and used by Poly Network, and we encourage you to check it out.
       </div>
     </div>
   </div>